ErikLysne/acquirejs/README.md

 ### Requests that return arrays

 Endpoints that return lists of items typically return a JSON array response.
-We can inform Acquire that we are fetching an array by wrapping the Model and DTO classes in arrays:
+We can inform AcquireJS that we are fetching an array by wrapping the Model and DTO classes in arrays:

 ```typescript
 export const getUsers = acquire({